Sanaa: Health

 As of October 2016, there are 88 health facilities in the Sanaa metro area.
 These include 5 primary-level health units (covering 1,000–5,000 people each), 56 health centres (covering over 50,000 people each — higher than the national average of 36,340, as well as the recommended standard of 5,000–20,000 per health centre), and 19 hospitals (covering on average some 390,000 people, over twice the recommended amount of 150,000 each).
 The hospitals have on average 6.9 beds per 10,000 people, which is slightly above the national average of 6.2 but well below the recommended minimum of 10.
 As of 2016 there are also 25 ambulances in the city.
 As of 2019, 77 healthcare facilities in Sanaa are supported by Health Cluster partners, including provision of outpatient consultations, medical interventions, fuel and water support, and staff training.

 Sanaa's healthcare providers also serve people from surrounding governorates.
 It is one of two Yemeni cities offering tertiary healthcare services.
 The largest of the country's 6 blood transfusion centres is located at Sanaa's As-Sabeen Maternal Hospital.
 Additionally, most of Yemen's 40 providers of psychiatric care are located in Sanaa as of 2016.

 The ongoing conflict has severely affected the health sector in Sanaa.
 In 2018, the total cost of damage to the health sector in Sanaa was estimated to be between 191 million and US$233 million.
 As of 2016, there was a ratio of 20 healthcare workers for every 10,000 people; this ratio had decreased to 14 by 2018, well below the World Health Organization's recommended minimum of 22 health staff per 10,000 people.
 There are severe shortages of medicines in Sanaa, with 57 types of cancer medicines and 8 kidney dialysis medicines being commercially unavailable.
 Those medicines that are available are subjected to large price increases.
 On 27 April 2018, As-Sabeen Maternal Hospital was hit by an airstrike and made inoperational.
 As of 2020, no information is available about its status.

-Additionally, the closure of Sanaa International Airport to commercial flights in August 2016 prevented Yemenis from traveling abroad to receive specialised medical treatment unavailable in the country.
-Before it shut down, an estimated 7,000 Yemenis traveled through the airport to do so, including treatment for heart, kidney, and liver conditions, blood conditions, and cancer.
+Additionally, the closure of Sanaa International Airport to commercial flights in August 2016 prevented Yemenis from travelling abroad to receive specialised medical treatment unavailable in the country.
+Before it shut down, an estimated 7,000 Yemenis travelled through the airport to do so, including treatment for heart, kidney, and liver conditions, blood conditions, and cancer.

 Sanaa was hit hard by the cholera outbreak in Yemen that lasted from 2016 to 2022, with Bani al-Harith District reporting the highest number of cases in January–August 2019.
 The Amanat al-Asimah governorate also had the second-highest number of measles cases in Yemen in 2019, behind only Saada Governorate.